I created this guide to include everything you need to know about TENS UNIT devices, including the best models but...

 In fact, I start having even more pain (it was not able to provide promised results - no manual, build quality, lack of support, etc.) .

-So, read this manual if you want to bypass unneeded frustration and to avoid getting product that you do not want and that many online reviews recommends.
-In fact many products can make your pain even worth.
+So, read this manual if you want to bypass unneeded frustration and avoid getting products that you do not want and that many online reviews recommend.
+In fact, many products can make your pain even worth it.

-There are many units available for home use, and a portable TENS unit is a great tool to have at the ready for quick relief from acute pain.
+There are many units available for home use, and a portable TENS unit is a great tool to have ready for quick relief from acute pain.